MEDSL/2020-elections-official/README.md

 * From the official Nevada 2020 Election results spreadsheet: "Note: In cases where the cumulative turnout for a precinct for a race or ballot question is greater than 0 but less than 10, the numbers have been replaced with an asterisk in order to protect the secrecy of a voter's ballot, as required by Nevada Law.
 As a result, the total for a precinct may be different from what is reported on official documents."
 * We have included these cases in our cleaned results, replacing the asterisk with -1 to preserve the votes values as ints.
 These results should be dropped when aggregating results at the state/county level.
 Certain county aggregated results in affected races are marginally different from the official reported vote totals due to the masking of votes for privacy purposes.

+## New Hampshire

+Added 07-13-2021.

+* Districts marked with an F are floterial districts.

+* State House district numbers reset for every county.
+Thus, state house members need to have their districts concatenated with county when inspecting district information.

+* Our aggregated results do not match official totals for certain races.
+Those races include (but may not be limited to):
+- All County Register of Probate candidates in Grafton County (Excel spreadsheet sum cells missed two rows).
+- Scatter candidates in State House District 18 in Strafford County (Sum cell is off by one).

+* No full names could be found for writein candidates Teszler and Townsend for County Register of Probate in Grafton County.

+* Recounts in the state do not seem to include scatter votes, so they were not included.
+This explicitly affects all races with stage 'GEN RECOUNT' but State Senate District 12 (which did not list any scatters for the original race either).

 ## New Mexico

 Added 03-28-2021.
 Local data not included at the moment.